EOFY offer

 Document review provides concrete evidence to support or challenge the seller's claims about the business.
 These records reveal the true financial performance, legal standing, and operational efficiency.

 The documents you need depend on your industry and location.
-Ask your accountant to review financial records and your lawyer to check contracts and legal documents.
-A business broker can help you collect everything you need.
+Ask your accountant and lawyer which documents are essential for your specific situation.

 Financial and tax